7 Facts from our TrueReport Review

 - Cost: $29

 - Reports: Individuals can purchase a nutrigenomics report based on raw DNA data

-- How it works: Customers must perform an independent 23andeMe or AncestryDNA test and upload it to their account.
-They will pay for their purchase and the report is uploaded to their account
+- How it works: Customers must perform an independent 23andeMe or AncestryDNA test and upload it to their account

 - Counseling available: No